 Many of the Florida CFO Group partners are former CFOs of public companies and have raised public market capital.
-Whether your company is planning a security offering, or undertaking financial reporting and investor relations as a newly-formed public company, our partners have the experience to guide you.
+Whether your company is planning a security offering or undertaking financial reporting and investor relations as a newly-formed public company, our partners have the experience to guide you.

 Specifically, if your company is considering a public offering, there are changes in accounting and financial reporting requirements, audit requirements, and many steps leading up to the offering where strategic financial advice is crucial.
-If your company is already publicly held, your financial team may need assistance implementing new public company reporting standards, as well as with careful financial planning and analysis and investor relations.
+If your company is already publicly held, your financial team may need assistance in implementing new public company reporting standards, as well as with careful financial planning and analysis and investor relations.

 Some of the specific projects or roles that Florida CFO Group partners may include: